gauravbhand1611/oms-documentation/documents/learn-shopify/shopify-integration/inventory/inventory-sync.md

 ---
 description: >-
-  Learn how to synchronize inventory effortlessly from HotWax Commerce to Shopify
+  Learn how to synchronize inventory from HotWax Commerce to Shopify.
 ---

 # Inventory Synchronization